Xunnamius/project-utils/packages/plugin-lint/README.md

                               TypeScript configuration files, and that relative
                               paths and globs are resolved against.
 This must be an absolute path.       [string] [default: process.cwd()]
-      --src-path              Absolute or relative paths that resolve to one or more directories containing source files, or to one or more source files themselves.  [array] [default: ["./src"]]
       --md-path               Absolute paths, relative paths, and/or globs that resolve to one or more markdown files.
 If a single argument ending in "/" is given, the default glob pattern will be appended to this argument instead.
-                                 [array] [default: .md files not under node_modules] --project               An absolute or relative path to, or file name of a TypeScript tsconfig.json configuration file.
+                                 [array] [default: .md files not under node_modules] --project               An absolute or relative path to, or file name of, a TypeScript tsconfig.json configuration file.
+Source
+                              paths are determined using this file's "files," "include," and "exclude" fields with all file extensions recognized by the TypeScript compiler
-                                            [string] [default: "tsconfig.lint.json"]
+                              considered.   [string] [default: "tsconfig.lint.json"]
       --pre-push-only         In pre-push mode, a limited subset of checks are performed.
 Pre-push linting mode is meant to be invoked by the "pre-push" Git hook.